 The definition of “good” is highly subjective.
 Try first answering this question.
 “If Good Wound Care had never met you, would it have mattered to you or your wound?”

 Good Wound Care is a gentle and caring service that aims to provide the best, most up to date, evidence informed wound care for our clients in an approachable and reassuring manner.
 From the first visit with Good Wound Care, we strive to make sure clients have a well understood plan with personalised choices for a way to move forward, that lasts well beyond the first visit.
 We believe, these are the cornerstones that support GOOD wound care, because it makes a lasting difference and matters to the person with the wound.

-Donna is a registered nurse, who has worked at an advanced practice level in wound management for 20 years in the community, acute and residential care sectors.
+Donna is a registered nurse, who has worked at an advanced practice level in wound management for over 20 years in the community, acute and residential care sectors.
 Donna has additionally worked in senior wound roles in outpatient wound clinics, leg clubs, primary care, district nursing, rehabilitation, palliative care and the regional health department.
 Donna has completed level 1 and 2 accredited ALA post-graduate Lymphoedema training (Decongestive Lymphatic Therapy for the Management of Lymphoedema), and is a registered Casley-Smith Therapist.
 Having developed extensive peer and industry networks, Donna brings a robust clinical portfolio of expertise, resources and experience to benefit Good Wound Care clients.